Anatoliy Zayayev: Death

 He was killed in a traffic accident on Tuesday evening December 18, 2012, while driving own vehicle.
 The accident took place on the highway Kharkiv - Simferopol less than a mile away from Melitopol.
 Zayaev who was driving Honda CR-V to Simferopol went into the oncoming traffic lane and collided with a towing truck that was moving towards Zaporizhia.
 From the collision the towing truck caught fire and its driver burned inside.

 Coaching style

-Due to the fact that Zayaev did not have a specialized education, he often was called a "self-taught" coach.
+Because Zayaev did not have a specialized education, he often was called a "self-taught" coach.
 He considers psychology as the basis for building training process, an ability to manage human relationships.
 In recognition of the former players "Tavriya", Zayayev required result not only in the successful performance of the team on the field, but also by the ability to build relationships with football referees.